monsoonmaelstrom/book2/book2.md

 “I don’t think we have any idea who Liam is,” Alex mutters to Davy as we continue going up the stairs.
 “I’m beginning to see why Hazel likes him so much.”

 I roll my eyes, but he’s probably right.
 You look at Liam and think you know what you’re getting, but then he does something that surprises you.
-So you reset your expectations, and once again, you think you know who Liam is, until he does something else you never saw coming.
+So you reset your expectations, and once again, you think you know who Liam is, until he does the next thing you never saw coming.

 Once we get to the top of the staircase, I unlock the next door and let Alex and Davy go through while I wait for Liam.
 His hand brushes across mine as I pass back the key, invoking memories of the last time we were here.
 Without company.
-I sigh, and Liam smirks as if he knows what I’m thinking.
+I sigh, and Liam grins as if he knows what I’m thinking.
 We go through and Liam locks this door behind us as well.

 “Okay, explain,” Alex says once we turn to face him.
 He and Davy have both taken seats at the table where.
 Nope.
 Not thinking about that.